buckeye17/buckeye17.github.io/_pages/about.md

     image: "/images/EmeraldLake.jpg"
 ---

-### How I got in Data Science
+### How I got into Data Science
-I'm an aerospace engineer with 11 years of experience working as a design engineer at Rolls-Royce .
+I'm an aerospace engineer with 11 years of experience working as a design engineer at Rolls-Royce.
 Throughout my career I've demonstrated an aptitude for solving engineering problems with computer programming.

-In 2018 I earned a certificate in Data Analytics from Purdue University, where I learned to use R and then applied it to a variety of projects.
+In 2018 I earned a certificate in Data Analytics from Purdue University, where I learned to use R and then applied it to a variety of projects at Rolls-Royce.
 In 2019 I completed DataCamp's Python for Data Science career track.
+I'm currently working on online competitions for machine learning to further develop my skill in this area.

 ### University Math Courses
 * Undergraduate (at The Ohio State University):